Corporate performance management and business intelligence…what’s the difference?

 Although the two concepts are closely related, there are some differences between the two in functionality, usage, and advantages.

-In the following post, we will take a quick glance at some of the basic differences between the two concepts.
-Hopefully, this article will provide you with a clearer understanding as to why Vivid CPM and Vivid Flex BI are distinguished as different products.
+In the following article, we will take a quick glance at some of the basic differences between the two concepts.
+Hopefully, this information will provide you with a clearer understanding as to why Vivid CPM and Vivid Flex BI are distinguished as different products.

 Business Intelligence (BI)